U.S. names Tibet coordinator, drawing warning from China | Law-Order

 U.S. names Tibet coordinator, drawing warning from China

-Beijing has consistently refused to deal with a U.S. coordinator on Tibet and China's Washington embassy on Monday denounced the move as "political manipulation."
-"The U.S. should stop interfering in China's internal affairs or destabilizing Tibet under the pretext of Tibet-related issues.
-China will take all necessary measures to safeguard our interests," embassy spokesman Liu Pengyu said in an email, without elaborating.
+Beijing has consistently refused to deal with a U.S. coordinator on Tibet and denounced the move as political manipulation.
+"By naming a special coordinator for Tibetan issues, the U.S. is interfering with China's domestic affairs," Chinese foreign ministry spokesman Zhao Lijian told reporters.

+"China firmly rejects this, and we will never recognize this designation.
+We urge the U.S. to take concrete actions to abide by its commitment of recognising Tibet as part of China and not supporting Tibet's independence, and stop using Tibetan-related issues to interfere in China's domestic affairs."
+Blinken said Zeya would seek to promote dialogue between China and Tibet's spiritual leader-in-exile, the Dalai Lama, or democratically elected Tibetan leaders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)